Porcellio scaber lusitanus

 Porcellio scaber lusitanus is a subspecies of Porcellio scaber endemic to Spain and Portugal.
-Described in 1907 as Porcellio lusitanus the species was latter lowered to a subspecies level despite being referred to as a form.
+Described in 1907 as Porcellio lusitanus the species was later lowered to a subspecies level despite being referred to as a form.
 It is highly likely that Porcellio scaber lusitanus are normal P. scaber with Allometric Growth.

 Description

 Porcellio scaber lusitanus is large, typically measuring around 15-20mm in length.
 It has a dark gray coloration, with a granulated, glossy exoskeleton.
 The subspecies is characterized by its large size and pronounced cone-shaped granulation.

 Habitat and distribution

 Porcellio scaber lusitanus is endemic to Spain and Portugal, where it is found in a variety of habitats, including forests, grasslands, and rocky areas.
 The subspecies is found on the Iberian Peninsula, and is particularly common in the western and southwestern regions of the Peninsula.
 The subspecies has a dense population in Porto, Portugal.

 Ecology and behavior

 Porcellio scaber lusitanus is a detritivore, feeding on a wide range of dead plant material, including leaves, twigs, and bark.